-In anticipation of closing the Merger Agreement, we, operating as Secure Alliance Holdings Corporation, entered into a Loan Agreement with aVinci Media LC whereby we agreed to extend to aVinci Media LC \$2.5 million to provide operating capital through the closing of the transaction.
+In anticipation of closing the Merger Agreement, Secure Alliance Holdings Corporation (SAH), entered into a Loan Agreement with aVinci Media LC whereby SAH agreed to extend to aVinci Media LC \$2.5 million to provide operating capital through the closing of the transaction.
 A total of \$1 million was loaned to aVinci Media LC during 2007, with an additional \$1.5 million being loaned in 2008.
-In connection with the closing of the Merger Agreement on June 6, 2008, aVinci Media LC received approximately \$7.1 million to fund operations in addition to the \$2.5 million previously loaned by the Secure Alliance Holdings Corporation to aVinci Media LC.
+In connection with the closing of the Merger Agreement on June 6, 2008, aVinci Media LC received approximately \$7.1 million to fund operations in addition to the \$2.5 million previously loaned by SAH to aVinci Media LC.
 Upon closing of the Merger, the \$2.5 million notes payable by aVinci Media LC was eliminated.
 Management believes that the funds received in connection with the Merger will be sufficient to sustain operations at least through January 31, 2008.
 Based on the cash run rate of our current growth and operating plans, the current cash resources are anticipated to fund operations through April 2009.
 Additional cash of approximately \$2.2 million will be needed to fund operations through the end of 2009 based on our current plans.
 We may, however, choose to modify our growth and operating plans to the extent of available funding, if any.
 As disclosed in the risk factors, we are presently taking steps to raise additional funds to continue operations for the next 12 months and beyond.

-Our plan is to pursue a private offering of debt, convertible debt or common stock to raise approximately \$2.5 million to \$3.5 million during the fourth quarter of 2008 to help fund operations through 2009.
-This capital raise will potentially be dilutive of current shareholders (see Risk Factors above).
-Because our business is highly seasonal with as much as 40% of annual sales coming during the year-end holiday season, the total amount to be raised will be determined by estimating the total sales upon the close of the holiday season deployment date of November 1, 2008.
-We are currently working with several of our mass retailer customers to finalize several deployments by November 1, 2008; although, we can provide no assurances the deployments will occur.
+Our plan is to pursue a private offering of debt, convertible debt or common stock to raise approximately \$2 million to \$2.5 million during the first quarter of 2009 to help fund operations through 2009.
+This capital raise will potentially be dilutive of current shareholders.
+There can be no assurance that we will be successful in our efforts to raise additional capital.
 In the event additional outside capital cannot be raised, we plan to take action to cut operating expenses related to future product enhancements and deployments and continue only with expenses associated with servicing and selling the products deployed as of December 2008.